VivianDee/Simbrella/README.md

 ## Deployment

-1. **Frontend**:
-   - Deploy the frontend to Vercel by connecting your GitHub repository.
+   - Deployed to Vercel by connecting GitHub repository.

-2. **Backend**:
-   - Deploy the backend to .

-3. **CI/CD Pipeline**:
-   - Set up GitHub Actions for continuous integration and deployment.

 ## License